open-telemetry/oteps/text/trace/0168-sampling-propagation.md

-The consistent sampling randomness valuw (`r`) and and head sampling probability value (`p`) will be propagated using two bytes of base16 content for each of the two fields, as follows,
+The consistent sampling randomness valuw (`r`) and and head sampling probability value (`p`) will be propagated using two bytes of base16 content for each of the two fields, as follows:

 ```
 tracestate: otel=p:PP;r:RR